chris-moreton/run-walk-interval-calculator/README.md

 It's just a simple interval calculator for people like me who can't run for a prolonged period of time but still want to set targets for 5k/10k runs, etc...

+I will be using it in an Android app for my personal use.

 AI was surprisingly poor at helping me generate it.
 I tried various explicit descriptions of what I was after, but it just couldn't really come up with the goods.
 So I had to do it myself.
 It did help me with Python syntax, however, as I don't know Python at all.

 It's a hack and not robust, so crashes may happen with some parameters.